 Dormer loft conversions are the most popular style of loft conversion in London.
 Usually built into the existing slope of the roof, a dormer loft conversion can add up to 50 cubic meters of additional space to your home.
-Though there are different types of dormers, depending on the style of the property, many are designed in a way to maximise light and space.
+Though there are different types of dormers (rear dormer, window dormer and side dormer), depending on the style of the property, many are designed in a way to maximise light and space.
 If you’re thinking of having a dormer loft conversion in London then read our top tips.

 When determining if your loft is suitable for a loft conversion you need to think about ceiling heights.
-A traditional roof is 2.2 to 2.4 meters and the minimum height for a modern trussed roof is 2.4 to 2.6 meters.
+A traditional roof is 2.2 to 2.4 meters high and the minimum height for a modern trussed roof is 2.4 to 2.6 meters.
 The preferred level of headroom for a habitable space is 2.3 meters.
 This height does not need to be maintained over the whole flooring area and a lower height may be acceptable for a bathroom, corridor or kitchen.
+If your head height is lower than the above, it may be possible to achieve this by lowering the ceilings of the floor underneath.

-How to get light into a dormer conversion?
+How do I get light into a dormer loft conversion?

 Dormer loft bedroom ideas